Richard Branson and Simon Squibb Join Forces with Rising Founders Backed by Virgin StartUp | Entrepreneur

 You're reading Entrepreneur United Kingdom, an international franchise of Entrepreneur Media.

-Hosted alongside the Managing Director of Virgin StartUp, the conversation unfolded as part of a wider mission to champion purpose-driven entrepreneurship and inspire the next generation of changemakers.
+Hosted alongside Andy Fishburn, the managing director of Virgin StartUp, the conversation unfolded as part of a wider mission to champion purpose-driven entrepreneurship and inspire the next generation of changemakers.
+The conversation was candid - and Entrepreneur UK was in the room

 Among the standout entrepreneurs in attendance were Varun Bahot, founder of MAGIC AI, a cutting-edge company blending artificial intelligence with performance coaching since its 2021 launch; James Griffiths, co-founder of Mous, the wildly successful tech accessory brand now boasting more than 2 million customers since its 2015 beginnings; and Jess Kaye and Rosie Williams, the duo behind The OWN Studio, a trailblazing sustainable bridalwear brand that's become a fashion industry favorite, featured in Vogue and Harper's Bazaar.
 The room was filled with passion, brilliant reflections, and big ideas.
 Branson, known for his fearless approach to business, said "the best way of learning anything is just to chuck yourself in a deep end... you've got to say you can do anything.... and then you've just got to catch up, and catch up, catch up, catch up."